-You could use the free online text editor or browser extensions on Chrome, Firefox or Safari.
-Grammarly can correct over 150 types of errors.
-Whether you copy and paste directly or upload the file, Grammarly will mark the errors and offer an explanation why.
-You have the options to choose American or British English, blog post style, academic or business writing.
+You could use the free online text editor or browser extensions on Chrome, Firefox, or Safari.
+Grammarly has a quick punctuation checker that can correct over 150 types of errors.
+Whether you copy and paste directly or upload the file, Grammarly will mark the errors and offer explanations.
+You have the option to choose American or British English, blog post style, academic, or business writing.

-However, to enjoy more features in Grammarly then you might have to opt for a premium or paid account either monthly subscription or annual subscription that offers some discounts.
-The premium account also gives advanced search with 250 types of errors to help eliminate.
+However, to enjoy more features in Grammarly then you might have to opt for a premium or paid account either a monthly subscription or an annual subscription that offers some discounts.
+The premium account also gives advanced search with 400 types of errors to help eliminate.

 From a database containing millions of words, phrases, punctuations, sentences, and structures they depend on artificial intelligence and algorithm to check your content and make them excellent.